Reed & Barton Francis I Sterling Silver Centerpiece Bowl in Art Nouveau Style

-Reed & Barton Francis I sterling centerpiece bowl in pattern X566.
+Reed & Barton Francis I sterling centerpiece bowl in pattern X566 and in Art Nouveau style.
 Designed with a grape, pomegranate, and vine motif.
 Measures 13'' by 10'' by 3'' in height.
 Weighs 19.9 troy oz.

 Reed & Barton was originally founded as Babbitt & Crossma in Taunton, Massachusetts in 1824.
 However, the company was slowly losing money, so the failing company was purchased by Henry G. Reed and business partner Charles E. Barton.
 In 1896, the company was awarded a Medal of Excellence at the Philadelphia Centennial Exhibition.